 Newborn Not Sleeping?
 These 6 Reasons May Explain Why.

-So you can expect your newborn to wake often, but if your newborn seems tired and can’t fall asleep, and is instead becoming more and more upset, you no doubt want to help your newborn sleep any way you can.
+So, you can expect your newborn to wake often, but if your newborn seems tired and can’t fall asleep, and is instead becoming more and more upset, you no doubt want to help your newborn sleep in any way you can.
 To do that, you’ll need to pinpoint the cause of your newborn’s distress and offer help as best you can.

 These are, in our experience, the top 6 reasons why newborns who are tired sometimes struggle to fall asleep:

-1. Your newborn is hungry.
+1. Your Newborn is Hungry.

 This is the reason many of us jump to first when a newborn won’t sleep – and it may very well be the most common cause for a newborn not sleeping.
 Newborns have small tummies and therefore need to eat frequently; what’s more, during a growth spurt, your newborn may feed what seems like every hour!
 So if your newborn seems distressed and won’t fall asleep, try offering a feeding.
-If you are considering putting cereal
+If you are considering putting cereal in your baby’s bottle, be sure to talk to your doctor, first!

-2. Your newborn is overtired.
+2. Your Newborn is Overtired.

-3. Your newborn is overstimulated.
+3. Your Newborn is Overstimulated.

-5. Your newborn is uncomfortable.
+5. Your Newborn is Uncomfortable.

 This one can be harder to pin down.
 If you can’t seem to figure out why else your baby may be crying instead of sleeping, look to comfort.
 Is your newborn’s diaper wet or dirty?
 Is your baby too warm or too cold?
 (In our experience, most people overdress their babies, so too warm is usually more likely.)
 Is your baby ill?
 These can all make it tough for your newborn to settle in and fall asleep.